tonyrkovar/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+###1.
+Describe the biggest difference between `.forEach` & `.map`.

+ ## The biggest difference between forEach and map is that map will populate a new array for you automatically.
+With forEach you would have to use push or another method to push your values into a new array.

-2. What is the difference between a function and a method?
+###2.
+What is the difference between a function and a method?

+## In Javascript functions are prolific and a ton of what you're going to do is function manipulation allowing you to run code for different effects. there are a few different scopes while most functions have "block scope" and a method is a function within the "block" of an object.

-3. What is closure?
+###3.
+What is closure?

+## Closure is the scope of a function in a sense.
+It's the rule that states that functions can reach out of themselves to find defined variables/functions to run the code written in them.
+But they can not reach inside to execute code.
+If I had a parent function with a child and grandchild function nested within my Grandchild would inherit the attributes of of the parent and child but the parent would not beable to access the grandchild's attributes.

-4. Describe the four rules of the 'this' keyword.
+###4.
+Describe the four rules of the 'this' keyword.

+## The 'this' keyword is dictated by it's binding: window binding: this will interact with the global scope/window.
+You can prevent this by using strict.
+## implicit binding: This binding is when you are directing 'this' to a certain element. attributes.this
+## new binding: Is used in constructors when you want to create an object that you can use to build now object easily.
+## explicit binding: This is how 'this' is bound when you are using the method that Javascript has for this like apply() call() bind() etc.

-5. Why do we need super() in an extended class?
+###5.
+Why do we need super() in an extended class?

+## The super in an extended class allows the class to inherit the properties of the class it is extending.
+Parent ---> child(super)

 ## Project Set up